google/flax/docs/nnx/surgery.md

 # Model surgery

-This guide will demostrate how to do model surgery in NNX with a few real-scenario use cases.
+In this guide you will learn how to do model surgery with Flax NNX with several real-scenario use cases:

-* __Module manipulation__: Pythonic ways to manipulate submodules given a model.
+* __Pythonic module manipulation__: Pythonic ways to manipulate sub-modules given a model.

-* __Abstact model__: A key trick to play with NNX modules and states without memory allocation.
+* __Manipulating an abstract model or state__: A key trick to play with Flax NNX modules and states without memory allocation.

-* __From raw state to model__: How to manipulate parameter state when they are incompatible with existing model code.
+* __Checkpoint surgery: From a raw state to model__: How to manipulate parameter states when they are incompatible with existing model code.

-* __Partial initialization__: Initializing only part of the model from scratch.
+* __Partial initialization__: How to initialize only a part of the model from scratch using a naive method or a memory-efficient method.

 ```python